Top 9 Best Hot Hatch Cars

 We love a hot hatch here in the UK.
 In fact, it’s the biggest market globally for small, fast, hatchback cars in the world.
 Why?
 It’s hard to say.

-But the hot hatch actually makes total sense.
-Sportscars with similar power like the Mazda MX-5 or the Toyota GT86 are low to the ground with limiting visibility of the road ahead.
+When you think about it, the hot hatch makes total sense.
+Sports cars with similar power like the Mazda MX-5 or the Toyota GT86 are low to the ground with limiting visibility of the road ahead.
 They’re also incredibly small and impractical for the majority of day to day use.

 Cars with more power like a Porsche Cayman cost three or four times as much, and will most likely see you getting points on your licence when you just start hitting their ‘fun’ level.

 So let’s take a look at our top 9 best hot hatches, whether they’re small or mid-sized, we’ll even touch on the ‘warm-hatch’ along the way.